lucarv/connfac-lab/LAB 5/LAB 5.1/README.md

-# DEVELOP YOUR OWN MODULE
+# LAB 5.1: DEVELOP YOUR OWN MODULE

 (or copy the code from [here](https://github.com/lucarv/formatterModule/blob/master/app.js))